-- Assure proper, safe footing and be observant for grease or oil that may present a slipping hazard. - If steps are removed: - Avoid riding on the escalator or moving walk. - Stepping and Walking on step-axles is not allowed.
+- · Ensure proper and safe footing, and watch out for grease or oil that may present a slipping hazard. - If steps are removed: - Avoid riding on the escalator or moving walk. - Stepping and walking on step-axles is not allowed. - Entry to and exit from the truss frame must be achieved by safe means such as temporary walkway or temporary step platform (Figure 38).